testing-cs/CodeS/README.md

 To obtain the AUROC of OOD detectors.
 Run:
  ```
-python Detection/evaluation.py --data_name java250 --result_dir [user define] --metric random --detector odin
+python Detection/evaluation.py --data_name java250 --result_dir [user define] --metric cst --detector odin
  ```
-This command calculates the AUROC of the ODIN detector for the java250 dataset with random distribution shift.
+This command calculates the AUROC of the ODIN detector for the java250 dataset with the cst distribution shift.

 How to use the OOD detectors: